francischisom/BackPropagation-Algorithm/README.md

 ## Overview
 This project shows training a Convolutional Neural Network (CNN) using backpropagation to classify audio.
 Audio signals are first converted to Mel-spectrograms to be used as input for the model.

-## Objective
+## Learning Objectives
-In this project i will explain and implement the backpropagation algorithm using a deep learning framework to classify audio files.
+- Understand the role of backpropagation in deep learning
+- Explore how CNNs learn from spectrogram-based audio features
+- Implement and train a CNN using TensorFlow
+- Interpret training results and model performance

-## Dataset
+## Dataset Description

-The dataset consists of:
+The dataset consists of three categories of audio signals:
-•⁠  ⁠Heart sounds (HS)
+- Heart sounds (HS)
-•⁠  ⁠Lung sounds (LS)
+- Lung sounds (LS)
-•⁠  ⁠Mixed sounds (Mix)
+- Mixed sounds (Mix)

-These are stored as ⁠ .wav ⁠ files and come with a corresponding metadata CSV file.
+Each category is accompanied by a metadata CSV file containing identifiers for the corresponding audio files.

+### Data Representation

+Rather than feeding raw audio signals directly into the neural network, each audio file is converted into a Mel-spectrogram.
+This transformation converts time-series audio into a two-dimensional representation of frequency content over time.

+This approach enables the use of Convolutional Neural Networks, which are highly effective for extracting spatial features from image-like inputs.

+### Expected Folder Structure

+ML_project/
+├── HS/
+├── LS/
+├── Mix/
+├── HS.csv
+├── LS.csv
+└── Mix.csv

 ### Dataset Source
 The dataset is based on some public biomedical audio datasets that are used for heart and lung sounds classification in many researches and educational works.